rainlanguage/rain-deployment/README.md

 ```

 # Compile from solt JSON
 This is a custom script to compile from Solt files.
 It is for testing purpose and must be ignored.
 You should have the correct solc version in you computer to run it.
-It is specific only for the target contracts on the script.
+It is specific only for the target contracts on the script with the solc compiler v0.6.12+commit.27d51765.
 In nix-shell run:
 ```shel
 json-compile
 ```